florenthobein/godoc2api/README.md

     fmt.Fprintf(rw, "Hello world!")
 }
 ```
-Simply add comments to you handler like this
+Simply add comments to your handler like this
 ```golang
 // An endpoint that just says hi
 // @resource GET /myroute